omiceron/rn-app-example/README.md

 ![](https://media.giphy.com/media/TgFmTo7K3c0NSkLzy5/giphy.gif)

 #### Independent navigation screens
 Navigation screens are independent.
-That means you can open same chats due to deep navigation and that will not break you navigation history.
+That means you can open same chats due to deep navigation and that will not break your navigation history.

 ![](https://media.giphy.com/media/2sYDjdZ9tppLsJtrPK/giphy.gif)